 USER’S GUIDE TO TAX BREAK TRACKER

 Corporate tax breaks result in foregone tax revenue that may have been better spent on improving public services.
 TAX BREAK TRACKER collects government disclosures of these yearly reductions in tax revenue due to tax abatement agreements with private entities, which are an important subset of all economic development incentive programs.
-Governments that comply with the generally accepted accounting principles (GAAP) set forth by the Governmental Accounting Standards Board (GASB) are required to provide this information in the notes section of their Comprehensive Annual Financial Reports (CAFR) per Statement No.77 (hereafter referred to as GASB-77).
-For more information about this accounting rule, visit our GASB-77 resources page.
+Governments that comply with the generally accepted accounting principles (GAAP) set forth by the Governmental Accounting Standards Board (GASB) are required to provide this information in the notes section of their comprehensive annual financial reports or audited financial statements per Statement No.77 (hereafter referred to as GASB 77).
+For more information about this accounting rule, visit our GASB 77 Resource Center.

-From each CAFR, staff members at Good Jobs First extracts key fields to the extent they are made available, including program name, statutory authority, clawback provisions, and the amount of taxes abated.
+From each audited financial report, staff members at Good Jobs First extract key fields to the extent they are made available, including program name, statutory authority, clawback provisions, and the amount of taxes abated.
 Each individual data entry is uniquely identified by program name, reporting jurisdiction, and fiscal year.
 Individual entries are then summarized for states and localities.
-GASB-77 was widely implemented starting in 2017, although some jurisdictions started reporting earlier.
+GASB 77 was widely implemented starting in 2017, although some jurisdictions started reporting earlier.
 2018 data is being continually added to our dataset and will be uploaded online once every three months.
 Currently, 2018 data includes disclosures from the 50 states, 100 largest cities, and localities from select states.

 How to use